Padre Ballí: Death

 Ballí died on April 16, 1829, and was buried near Matamoros.
 Title to the island was granted to him posthumously on December 15, 1829, issued jointly in his name and the name of his nephew Juan José Ballí.
 He had requested that half of the island be given to his nephew, who had been helping him there.
 Juan José (the nephew) lived on the island from 1829 until he died in 1853.
-Some of Padre Ballí's descendants still live in the Lower Rio Grande Valley.
+Some of the Ballí family descendants still live in the Lower Rio Grande Valley.

 Legacy

 There is a bronze statue of Ballí at the eastern foot of the Queen Isabella Causeway.
 He is also remembered by Nueces County Padre Ballí Park.
 Gilbert Kerlin a law graduate from Harvard University had bought titles to the Island from Ballí heirs in 1938.
 The titles included 61,000 acres and the water segment separating Padre Island from the mainland.
 The heirs of Ballí filed a lawsuit against Kerlin in 1993.
 A Jury of their peers in 2000 ruled in favor of the heirs.
-500 descendants of Padre Jose Nicolas Ballí were represented in the case.
+500 relatives of Padre Jose Nicolas Ballí were represented in the case.
 The family accused that they did not receive their share of the oil and gas revenue generated on the island based on the Original agreement.
 They were not paid one cent of the mineral rights they were promised.
 Kerlin died in 2004 at the age of 94.
 In 2008 the Texas Supreme Court ruled in Kerlin's favor, the verdict declared that the family of Padre Jose Nicolas had no claims on the land as they "waited too long" to file a claim.